rutgers-bootcamp-team-5/project-4/README.md

 | Output |       1 | Sigmoid             |

 Results:
+Despite removing over 90% of the training data, this model performed almost as well as the baseline and even exceeded the baseline recall.
 | Metric            | Value  | Epochs |
 | ----------------- | ------ | ------ |
 | Minimum Loss      | 42.20% |    175 |